toschaef/FinanceApp/README.md

 This is a wip finance app with a react frontend and a node backend.
 It uses Plaid API to fetch user banking information.

 ## Features
+- Bank linking via Plaid
 - Registration with email verification via NodeMailer
-- Bank linking via Plaid
+- Session verification via JWT
-- Retrival and display of user transactions + investments
 - Password incryption via bcrypt
+- Rate Limiting through express-rate-limit
+- Retrival and display of user finances
+- Asset recording and management
+- Dynamic graph of user balances with filter

 ## Technologies used
 - react